dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 This can be remedied using a cast to unambiguously force parsing as an expression:
 <code>cast(typeof(*s*)) *s*</code>.

-The same does not apply to template alias and squence parameters bound to <code>(*s*)</code>
+The same does not apply to template alias and sequence parameters bound to <code>(*s*)</code>
 with <code>*s*</code> a symbol that holds a value of some type.
 That is because there, <code>(*s*)</code> is treated identical to <code>*s*</code>.
-It is noteworthy, though, that for template alias and squence parameters, the expression <code>cast(typeof(*s*)) *s*</code> is identical to the symbol <code>*s*</code>, and that non-symbol expressions do not bind to template sequence parameters, and the only reliable way to force binding a template alias parameter to the value of a symbol,
+It is noteworthy, though, that for template alias and sequence parameters, the expression <code>cast(typeof(*s*)) *s*</code> is identical to the symbol <code>*s*</code>, and that non-symbol expressions do not bind to template sequence parameters, and the only reliable way to force binding a template alias parameter to the value of a symbol,